MaritimeCloud/Sandbox/mc-identity-registry/README.md

 Create and configure a realm and a client application in Keycloak.

-Copy the content of the client application keycloak.json file to mc-idreg-web/src/main/resources/keycloak.json
+Copy the content of the client application keycloak.json to a local file, and start Application.main() with the VM argument: -Dkeycloak.json=/path/to/keycloak.json

 ## Testing